 6.2.4.
 Meetings via Telecommunication

-AdCom or any committee thereof may also assemble for a meeting and vote by any means of telecommunication.
-The normal voting requirements shall apply when action is taken by means of telecommunications equipment allowing all persons participating in the meeting to hear each other at the same time.
+AdCom, or any committee thereof, may also assemble for a meeting and vote by any means of telecommunication.
+The normal voting requirements shall apply when action is taken by means of telecommunication equipment, allowing all persons participating in the meeting to hear each other at the same time.

 6.2.5.
 E-mail Vote in Lieu of a Meeting

 AdCom, or any committee thereof, may take action without a meeting if applicable (e.g. email voting).
 An affirmative vote of a majority of all Voting Members of AdCom, or any committee thereof, shall be required to approve the action.
 The results of the vote shall be confirmed promptly in writing or by electronic transmission.
 The writings and/or electronic transmissions shall be filed with the minutes of the proceedings of AdCom, or any committee thereof.
 “Electronic transmission” means any form of electronic communication, such as email, not directly involving the physical transmission of paper, that creates a record that may be retained, retrieved and reviewed by a recipient thereof, and that may be directly reproduced in paper form by such a recipient.

 The Presiding Officer of AdCom, or any committee thereof, shall have no vote on AdCom (or committee in the case of a committee meeting) except if the vote is by secret ballot or unless the Presiding Officer’s vote can change the outcome of the vote or unless otherwise stipulated in the UFFC-S Bylaws.

 Individuals holding more than one position on AdCom, or any committee thereof, shall be limited to one vote on each matter being considered by AdCom or the committee.